spacelift-io/user-documentation/CONTRIBUTING.md

 Once you are happy with your changes, just open a pull request and ask for a review from `@spacelift-io/solutions-engineering`.

+By submitting a pull request for this project, you agree to license your contribution under the [MIT license](./LICENSE) to Spacelift.

 ## Deploying Changes

 Changes are automatically deployed by GitHub Action when they are pushed to the `main` branch.
 It usually takes about a minute for changes to go live after the pull request has been merged.